 - It is important to realise that a person’s alcohol and/or other drug use will only change when they are ready to change it.
-Worry and taking care of a person with alcohol and/or other drug use problems can result in getting burnt out or feeling overwhelmed.
-This could lead to you trying to force them to change their behaviours;
+Too much worry and taking care of a person with alcohol and/or other drug use problems can result in you getting burnt- out or feeling overwhelmed.

-- people in situations similar to you can find that it’s difficult trying to be a ‘carer’ as well as a friend or partner, etc. Try to spend quality, relaxed time with the person, to maintain your relationship with them;
+- People in situations similar to you can find that it’s difficult trying to be a ‘carer’ as well as a friend or partner.
+Try to spend quality, relaxed time with the person, to maintain the relationship with them.

-- remember that when caring for someone affected by alcohol and/ or other drug use you have options as well. in some cases it may become unsafe for you to stay in a situation if you feel it is impacting negatively on you and;
+- Remember that when caring for someone affected by alcohol and/ or other drug use you have options as well.
+In some cases it may become unsafe for you to stay in a situation if you feel it is impacting negatively on you. •

 Also in this section…

 - Why loved ones are important to sexuality and gender diverse people